a2life/shogi-board/readme.md

 - moves : string[], data representing piece moves. ex. ["s-2627","g-8687","s-2526","g-8586"] (this represents ２六歩、８四歩、２五歩、８五歩).
 - kifu: The program can read kakinoki(柿木) style kifu notation.
 Append entire kifu record inside backtick pair (quoted literal) . it will take precedence over other individual parameters (moves, sOnHand,gOnHand,gOnBoard,sOnBoard)
 - url: Specifies the url for kifu file in kifu format.
-Currently only the utf8 encoded text is supported.
+The utf8 encoded as well as Shift-JIS encoded text file is supported.
-If the file is in SJIS format, first covert it to utf8.
-Also, CORS policy will be observed as this function uses JavaScript fetch API.
-Therefore, depending on Server origin and header setting, this parameter may not work.
+Also, CORS policy will be enforced.
+Therefore, depending on Server's origin and header setting, this parameter may not work.
 - sfen: static board information in sfen format.
 However, move count and side information is not utilized at this time.
 - startup and tesuu: number  Those two are the same. the board will advance its move to assigned move number.
 Allows board to start from middle of the game record. if both are defined, then 'startAt' takes precedence.
 - animate or smooth: boolean Set to false by default.
 If set to true, pieces will glide rather than abruptly jump.